openstack/horizon/doc/source/quickstart.rst

 Although DevStack installs and configures an instance of Horizon when running stack.sh, the preferred development setup follows the instructions above on the server/VM running DevStack.
-The are several advantages to maintaining a separate copy of the Horizon repo, rather than editing the devstack installed copy.
+There are several advantages to maintaining a separate copy of the Horizon repo, rather than editing the devstack installed copy.